 This production safety systems course incorporates the new 2017 8th Edition of API RP 14C, the new API RP 17V 1st Edition, API RP 14J, API RP 500/505, API RP 520/521/2000, IEC 61508-2, and IEC 61508-3.

-This intense Production Safety Systems course presents a systematization of proven practices for providing a safety system for onshore and offshore production facilities.
+This Production Safety Systems live online training presents a systematization of proven practices for providing a safety system for onshore and offshore production facilities.
 Thousands of oil and gas professionals have attended this course since it was offered by Dr. Maurice Stewart more than 20 years ago.

 This production safety systems course has been updated to reflect the changes provided in the new API RP 14C and the API RP 17V.
 In this course, you will learn the latest concepts, methods, and practices that will make your facility operationally safe.

 Participants will learn directly from Maurice Stewart in this training.
 Maurice will answer participants’ questions related to production safety, and oil and gas surface production facilities.

 • Provisions for designing, installing, and testing both safety and non-marine emergency support systems (ESSs) on both onshore and offshore production facilities.

 • Concepts of a facility safety system and outline production methods and requirements of the system.